Particular/docs.particular.net/nservicebus/handlers/accessing-data.md

 ## Using NServiceBus persistence

 Instead of managing of connections and transactions themselves, users can delegate the management of data store to NServiceBus persistence.
 This approach has a number of advantages:

- * NServiceBus guarantees best practices are followed when it comes to managing data store's connection
+ * NServiceBus guarantees best practices are followed when it comes to managing data store's connection.
- * Data access context is automatically shared between all handlers executed for a given message, making it easier to guarantee *idempotency* (no partial successes where one handler managed to commit the changes while other didn't)
+ * Data access context is automatically shared between all handlers executed for a given message, making it easier to guarantee *idempotency* (no partial successes where one handler managed to commit the changes while other didn't).
- * Data access context is also shared with the [Saga](/nservicebus/sagas) that might participate in handling a given message
+ * Data access context is also shared with the [Saga](/nservicebus/sagas) that might participate in handling a given message.

 The downside to this approach is that, in order to share the same data access context across business data transactions and NServiceBus internal database actions, the database technology used must be one of the NServiceBus supported persistence options.
 NServiceBus supports SQL Server and Oracle via NServiceBus.NHibernate persistence and RavenDB via NServiceBus.RavenDB persistence.